DillonKyleDev/FlatEngine/README.md

 ## About:

-FlatEngine2D is a 2D game engine made using SDL2, ImGui, and Box2D.
-It is a passion project and is intended to replace Unity in all of my future 2D game development projects.
+FlatEngine is a game engine made using SDL2, Vulkan, ImGui_Docking, and Box2D.
+It is a passion project and is intended to replace Unity in all of my future game development projects.
 Maybe you will find it useful as well.
-I will also be using the bones of the engine I develop here to create a full 3D game engine in the future.
 See the license for details about using the engine and code, but as far as code I have written and assets I've created, you are free to use them as you wish.
 Additionally, I would love to see any projects you are working on or have used any of the engine code for if you would be willing to share it.

 I've spent a lot of time with the Unity game engine and so have found comfort in it's design philosophy.
 I will be adopting many of Unity's methods for handling various things within my engine.